Divyansh745Garg/distributed-commerce/README.md

 ## System Architecture

 [![System Architecture Diagram](./image/Architecture.png)](./image/Architecture.png)
 This architecture utilizes a **"Castle and Moat" perimeter security model**.
 All internal microservices are isolated within a private Docker network and are inaccessible from the outside world.
-All traffic must pass through the API Gateway.
+All traffic must pass through the API Gateway which makes a decision @ the starting - Should this API request even be allowed into my backend ecosystem, and if so, to which service and under what policies?.

 ### Core Flows:
 1. **Authentication Offloading:** The `api-gateway` intercepts all incoming requests, extracts the JWT, and cryptographically verifies it using a shared secret.
 If valid, it routes the traffic to downstream services.
 Downstream services do not contain security dependencies.